tml-tuebingen/nanoGPT-monitored/README.md

 ## acknowledgements

+This repository builds upon the excellent work of:

+- **[nanoGPT](https://github.com/karpathy/nanoGPT)** by Andrej Karpathy - the foundation for this monitored version
+- **[torch-module-monitor](https://github.com/tml-tuebingen/torch-module-monitor)** by the TML Tübingen group - the monitoring library integrated here
+- **[nanoGPT-mup](https://github.com/EleutherAI/nanoGPT-mup)** by EleutherAI - a related effort exploring better hyperparameter transfer

-All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), my favorite Cloud GPU provider.
+All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com).
 Thank you Lambda labs for sponsoring nanoGPT!